 - Filter data and get straight to the information you need.

 Currently, the portal contains information to generate revenue, expense, and budget reports.
-Please note that the portal is not a “live database”.
+Please note that the portal is not a “live database.”
 All actual financial data from fiscal years 2008-09 through 2017-18 and original budget data from fiscal year 2013-14 to current is provided on the website.
 The current year financials in a cumulative monthly report is also provided.
-WCS plans to continue updating and building the site to include additional financial related data.
+WCS plans to continue updating and building the site to include additional school related data, such as enrollment.

 Visit the WCS OpenGov portal (opens in a new window) to access and view several key reports.
-View our frequently asked questions to learn more about how to navigate through our OpenGov portal to view financial data in various ways and even customize reports.
+Our frequently asked questions help you to learn more about how to navigate through our portal and view financial data in various customized reports.

 How to Use OpenGov & FAQ’s

-OpenGov is a financial transparency website which displays government finances over a multi-year period.
-The default view displays usually expenses broken down by department.
+OpenGov is a financial transparency website which displays WCS’s financial data over a multi-year period.

 - OpenGov allows you to explore current and past fiscal information for WCS in simple and specific ways that you control.
 The main view includes a chart or graph, a legend and various filters to view expenses.

-- There are five different types of charts offering the budget data: An area graph, an area graph by percentage, a line graph, a pie graph and a table.
-You can change the kind of chart by choosing the chart from the upper right corner of the page.
+- There are five different types of charts offering the budget data: percentage, stacked, line, pie and bar.
+You can change the view by choosing a chart from the upper right corner of the page.

 - The title of the chart you are viewing is at the top of the page, along with the account type selector.
 You can use the filter to see the data that is of most interest to you.

-- To find specific data–like a fund, school site, expense type, or any combination–use the menu on the left side panel.
+- To find specific data–like a fund, school site, expense type, or any combination–use the menu on the left side panel identified as Filters.
 With these choices, you can find exactly what you’re looking for and then see it in the charts.
 When you select “Filtered By,” the data filter pops up and allows you to turn on or turn off selected filters for that category – funds, departments, expense type.

-- Some expenses only receive funds from specific resources; If the department or expense is not funded from a particular fund, it will be grayed out.
+- Some expenses only receive funds from specific resources; if the department or expense is not funded from a particular resource, it will be grayed out.

 Yes.
-Use the Data Filter on the left side panel to make specific selections within the data.
-The Data Filter shows you the hierarchical relationships of Funds, Departments, and Account Types.
-You’ll notice the title of the graph you are viewing on top along with the account type selector.
+Use the “Filtered By” on the left side panel to make specific selections within the data to view the hierarchical relationships of Funds, Departments, and Account Types.
+You will notice the title of the report you are viewing on top along with the account type selector.
 You can use the filter to see the data of most interest to you.

 Hover over any area of the graph to see the actual or budgeted amounts for that period.
 Or, just scroll down to see a table with detailed information.

 In the upper right hand corner, you will see options for the different graphs and tables.
-There are five graph types overall: an area graph, an area graph by percentage, a line graph, a pie graph, and a bar chart.
+There are five graph types overall: percentage, stacked, line, pie, and bar graph.
 There is also always a table view below any chart or graph.
-The table allows you to zoom-in on the detailed financial data selected in the chart or graph above.
+The table allows you to drill down into the detailed financial data selected in the chart or graph above.

 In reviewing multiple years of data, you may see “spikes” in the individual years; this can be due to unexpected expenses, such as a hard winter, equipment failure, a capital project, or a specific event that required additional funds.
 You can drill-down into our OpenGov site to learn more about how revenues or expenditures are categorized.
 Our main operational fund is the General Purpose School Fund which is funded by property tax.
 Filtering on this fund shows how your property taxes are spent.
 Other funds have various restricted revenue sources for predetermined expenditures.